A Guide to Remote Internships

 As with any office building, there are a few things that can be done to make the space healthier.

-Those who will be spending most of the day in their home office may want to consider opening the windows, keeping the space clean, and investing in an air purifier.
+If you’ll be spending most of the day in your home office, you may want to consider opening the windows, keeping the space clean, and investing in an air purifier.

-Having set work hours can make it easier for students to turn “off” work mode and transition into study or relaxation mode.
+Having set work hours can make it easier to turn “off” work mode and transition into study or relaxation mode.

 Recommended: 3 Summer Jobs Ideas for College Students